andres20980/kasten-docs/docs/api.md

 -
 - Accessing Veeam Kasten
 - API and Command Line
-- Transform Sets
-A TransformSet custom resource (CR) is used to save and reuse the set of Transforms to be used in
-Restore Actions,
-Restore Cluster Actions and
-Policies.
-### Example TransformSet Operationsï
-- Create a TransformSet
-- Update a TransformSet
-- Using a TransformSet
-- Delete a TransformSet
+- Repositories
-### Create a TransformSetï
-The following example illustrates how to create a transform set that contains two transforms, one of which changes the deadline parameter value to 300 seconds and another one scales deployments to 3 replicas.
-### Update a TransformSetï
-To update a TransformSet, edit the spec portion of a TransformSet CR using your preferred method of submitting resource changes with kubectl.
-Once the change is submitted, Veeam Kasten will re-validate the TransformSet and update .status.validation accordingly.
-Since Veeam Kasten processes API object changes asynchronously, to avoid confusion with a previous TransformSet status, it is recommended as convention that the status portion of the TransformSet is omitted when submitting changes.
-Warning
-### Using a TransformSetï
+### StorageRepositoryï
+A StorageRepository API resource is used to represent how Veeam Kasten backup data is stored at a particular location (represented by a Profile<api_profile>).
+Veeam Kasten will distribute backup data generated by a Policy<api_policy> run into one or more repositories, based on data type and deduplication domain.
+The API gives the user an insight into the status of these repositories, and provides a means of performing maintenance and management actions on them.
+### List StorageRepositories Exampleï
-The following example illustrates how to use a TransformSet in a RestoreAction.
+The following example illustrates listing all StorageRepositories created by a policy backing up two applications, each with PVCs.
-The TransformSet will be applied to the restored application.
+### Get StorageRepositories Details Exampleï
+In addition to getting a StorageRepository, you can also query the details associated with the restore point.
+You would use the details sub-resource for that purpose.
+### Modify StorageRepository Background Maintenance Behaviorï
+Veeam Kasten will periodically run maintenance on the StorageRepositories it creates.
+Among other tasks, the maintenance process tidies up unused data, detects inconsistent states, and measures the overall storage usage over time.
+This behavior can be disabled on a per-repository basis by modifying the spec.disableMaintenance field.
+Additionally, the background operations performed on the repository will, by default, have a 10-hour timeout.
+The timeout can be customized as needed by setting the spec.backgroundProcessTimeout field.
-### Delete a TransformSetï
+### Delete StorageRepository Exampleï
-A TransformSet can be deleted using the following command.
+StorageRepository API resources can be deleted.
+Functionally, this only serves to clean up the API representation; no backup data will be deleted, and Veeam Kasten still tracks the associated repository data internally.
+After deletion, if the repository is used again (e.g., by creating a new backup), the StorageRepository API representation will be recreated.
-### TransformSet API Typeï
+### StorageRepository API Typeï
-The following is a complete specification of a TransformSet CR.
+The following is a complete specification of the StorageRepository resource.
-To learn more about the transforms structure, see Transforms.
 © Copyright 2017-2024, Kasten, Inc.
-### latest_api_blueprintbindings.md
+### latest_api_dr.md
-## Blueprint Bindingsï
+## KastenDRï
 - Veeam Kasten Disaster Recovery
 - API and Command Line
 API Concepts